 - Cerebrovascular accidents.
 Infarction or cerebral hemorrhages

-Occasionally loss of parallelism and the affectation of ocular motility may occur after surgery performed on the eye or structures surrounding it.
-Such as: cataract surgery, surgery of the detachment of retina, eyelid surgery, etc. Due to unwanted involvement of the extraocular muscles during these procedures.
+Occasionally loss of parallelism and the affectation of ocular motility may occur after surgery performed on the eye or structures surrounding it, such as: cataract surgery, surgery of the detachment of retina, eyelid surgery, etc. This occurs due to unwanted involvement of the extraocular muscles during these procedures.

 It is necessary to emphasize that a deviation also can take place in an eye with poor vision.
 In what it is named “a sensory Strabismus”.
 In this case the patient does not have double vision.
 Strabismus is a consequence of bad monocular vision and not its cause.

 An adult who develops ocular deviation may experience:

 - Visual fatigue

 - Overlap of images (confusion of images)

 - Difficulties in the nearby visual activities.
 Ex. reading.

 - Loss of the perception of depth and sensation of volume.

 In order to compensate the problem, many adults with strabismus tend to move the head and to take it to a position that relieves its symptoms.
 This receives the name of: “Ocular crick in the neck”.